lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 3. **API keys must exist before the first request.** This is awkward for dynamic user bases, and the hard cap of 10,000 keys per account per region makes it unworkable for consumer-scale apps.
-4. **Quota buckets reset only daily or monthly.** If your business logic wants a 15-minute window, usage plans will not help you.
+4. **Quota windows are coarse and best-effort.** Usage plan periods are `DAY`, `WEEK`, or `MONTH`; if your business logic wants a 15-minute window, usage plans will not help you.
+Even within those periods, AWS documents the throttling and quota numbers as best-effort targets, not exact ceilings.

 For a deeper tour of this tradeoff space (including WAF rate-based rules and CloudFront Functions tricks), Warren Parad has a great write-up: [Exceeding AWS rate-limiting, CloudFront, usage plans](https://warrenparad.net/articles/exceeding-the-aws-rate-limiting-cloudfront-usage-plans).